pingidentity/pingidentity-devops-getting-started/docs/how-to/profiles.md

     These directories are useful for building and working with local server-profiles.
 The `/opt/in` directory is particularly valuable if you do not want your containers to access Github for data (the default for our server profiles).
 Here's an example, again using PingFederate:

-1. Deploy PingFederate using our sample [getting-started server profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingfederate), and mount `/opt/out` to a local directory.
+1. Deploy PingFederate using our sample [getting-started Server Profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingfederate), and mount `/opt/out` to a local directory.
 For example:

-    ```bash
+    ```sh
     docker run \
         --name pingfederate \
         --publish 9999:9999 \